kalray/kann-models-zoo/WIKI.md

 # $ ./generate <configuration_file.yaml> -d <generated_path_dir>
 ./generate networks/object-detection/yolov8n-relu/onnx/network_f16.yaml -d yolov8n
 ```

 It will provide you into the path directory `generated_path_dir`, here called "yolov8n":
 * a serialized binary file (network contents with runtime and context information)
 * a network.dump.yaml file (a copy of the configuration file used)
 * a log file of the generation

 Please refer to Kalray documentation and KaNN user manual provided for more details !

 ## Evaluate the neural network inference on the MPPA®

-Kalray's toolchain integrates its own host application `kann_opencl_cnn`to run compiled model.
+Kalray's toolchain integrates its own host application named `kann_opencl_cnn` to run compiled model.
-it will be called using the ./run script to evaluate the performance of the Neural Network
+it will be called using the `./run` script to evaluate the performance of the Neural Network
 on the MPPA®.

 Use the following command to start quickly the inference: